Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Figure 7.
 Distribution of CD4 cell counts at the time of opportunistic complications diagnosis

 Figure 8 shows the distribution of CD4 cell counts by major malignancy type.
-CD4 cell counts varied widely regardless of the malignancy type, and the distribution of CD4 cell counts was not polarized to any particular malignancies.
-The most common age at onset of malignancies (Figure 9) was 60 to 69 years.
-Older patients with HIV who developed malignancies were also present, as evidenced by the incidence rate of 2.1% reported even in the small population of patients with HIV in their 80s.
-Compared with the age at onset of opportunistic infections, which appears to be close to the age at the time of detection of HIV infection, the distribution of age at the onset of malignancies apparently shifted to older age groups.
+CD4 cell counts varied widely regardless of the type of malignancy, and the distribution of CD4 cell counts was not polarized to any particular malignancy.
+The most common age at onset of malignancy (Figure 9) was 60–69 years.
+Older patients with HIV who developed malignancies were also included, as evidenced by the 2.0% incidence reported in the small population of patients with HIV who were in their 80s.
+Compared with the age at onset of opportunistic infections, which appears to be close to the age at which HIV infection is detected, the distribution of age at the onset of malignancy appeared to shift to older age.
 Based on the age distribution by HIV infection route (Figure 10), patients with iatrogenic infection tended to develop malignancies at younger ages than those infected through heterosexual or homosexual transmission.
-In addition, based on age distribution by malignancy type (Figure 11), testicular tumors tended to develop at young ages.
-Regarding the time to onset of malignancies (Figure 12), more than 80% of all patients with HIV developed malignancies 1 year or more after the diagnosis of HIV infection.
-This contrasted with the time to onset of opportunistic infections, whereby more than 80% of patients with HIV developed opportunistic infections within 3 months (including simultaneous detection).
-This revealed that malignancies developed during a certain period of follow-up after the diagnosis of HIV.
-As for the outcomes of patients with HIV and malignancies (Figure 13), 62.6% of them achieved complete/partial remission.
-Based on the mortality rate by malignancy type (Figure 14) the highest mortality rate was observed for pancreatic cancer, which is inherently associated with a poor prognosis, followed by leukemia, lung cancer, esophageal cancer, liver cancer, and pharyngolaryngeal cancer.
+Based on age distribution by malignancy type (Figure 11), testicular tumors tended to develop at young ages.
+Regarding the time to onset of malignancy (Figure 12), more than 80% of all patients with HIV developed malignancies 1 year or more after being diagnosed with HIV infection.
+This contrasted with the time to onset of opportunistic infections, which occurred within 3 months (including simultaneous detection) in more than 80% of patients with HIV.
+This finding revealed that malignancies developed during a certain period of follow-up after diagnosis of HIV infection.
+Regarding the outcomes of those with HIV and malignancies (Figure 13), 63.1% of patients achieved complete and/or partial remission.
+Based on the mortality rate by malignancy type (Figure 14) the highest mortality rate was observed for pancreatic cancer—which is inherently associated with a poor prognosis—followed by leukemia, lung, esophageal, liver, and laryngopharyngeal cancers.

 Figure 8.
 Distribution of CD4 cell counts at the onset of malignancies by malignancy type